IliyanKostov9/nixos-config/README.md

     nixos-rebuild switch --flake github:iliyan-kostov9/nixos-config#hosts-personal-desktop

-  Afterward enter `config.nix` and change the values of file system and bootloader to the ones you currently have.
+  Afterward enter `config.nix` and change the values of the file system and bootloader to the ones you currently have.
   You can also change the default username to your preferred one.

 </details>